M66B/FairEmail/FAQ.md

 * *Jsoup()* (returns an array of selected strings; since version 1.2179)
 * *Size(array)* (returns the number of items in an array; since version 1.2179)
 * *knownContact()* (returns a boolean indicating that the from/reply-to address is in the Android address book or in the local contacts database)
-* *AI(prompt)* (run interference with the configured AI using the specified prompt, returning the result as a string; since version 1.2243)
+* *AI(prompt)* (perform interference with the configured AI model using the specified prompt, returning the result as a string; since version 1.2243)

 Example conditions: